cgloeckner/amid-infinity/02_character_creation.md

 **Amid Infinity** can be played in an setting, but works great for Lovecraft's era of the 1920s.
 If this does not fit your game, feel free to modify or even skip the changes ahead.

+The options below are kept free from mechanics by design.
+Make them fit your style or even go full narrative with them.

 ## Experience

 All characters are HUMAN and no heroes.
 Instead, replace your LIFE FORM with EXPERIENCE.
 An EXPERIENCE describes a detail from your past and yields a benefit.